bramwax/PythonRepository/fundamentals/arrays/matrix_traversal/challenges.md

 &nbsp;['🌆','🛹','🕺','🍕']]

 ## Challenges
-*For each of the following create a function that takes the above array, and returns a new array containing the items in the correct order.
-The best approach might be to create separate files for each of the subtasks and import these into a central file such as main.py.*
+*For each of the following create a function that takes a dynamic 2D array (various sizes of matrix), and returns a 1D array containing the output (items) from the given traversal.
+The best approach would be to create separate files for each of the numbered challenges and import these into a central main.py file for testing.*

 1. Row-wise Traversal:
     >Forward: Iterate through each row from left to right.